Tsim Tung Brother Cream: Books

-Advertising and television
+Advertising, television and merchandise

 Brother Cream has received coverage on television shows.
 Due to his popularity, Brother Cream appeared in two television advertisement contracts in 2013, for Nikon and Wing On Travel.
 Brother Cream was also involved in the filming of a television series to be aired on Citybus, one of the major bus operators in Hong Kong.

-Merchandise
+He (and his owner) were interviewed on CNN News in 2015.

-Postcards have been created that feature Brother Cream.
+Postcards were created that feature Brother Cream.